 Red Wakasa tilefish steamed with millet, baby daikon radish, tied kintoki carrot, yuzu, chrysanthemum sauce.

 Sudachi citrus and wasabi sorbet.
 A palate cleanser with a kick.

 Grilled barracuda, shiitake mushroom.
 I’ve never had the pleasure of having barracuda but if I ever do again, it must be prepared the same way as this dish.
 The fish is topped with a shiitake mushroom, wrapped and smoked.
 Squeeze a bit of lemon juice and take a bite of the most wonderful fish.
 My eyes almost popped out of my head as I was astonished as to how much flavor was in the fish.
 It looks deceivingly plain but it is anything but.
 Barracuda, where have you been my entire life!

-To end the meal, we were given a choice of either caramel ice cream and buckwheat cake or daishiro persimmon splashed with cognac.
+For dessert, Kikunoi gave us two options: caramel ice cream and buckwheat cake or daishiro persimmon splashed with cognac.
 I chose the latter but after trying other people’s ice cream, I should have chosen the former.
 The persimmon was juicy and sweet but did not stand out like the cake and ice cream.
 3 hours of eating the fanciest, most beautiful food and I had trouble walking.
 It was time to go back to the hotel, put on sweats and crawl into bed.

 Check out the rest of “A Taste of Japan” series:

 Part 1: Tsukiji Market